Free cookie consent management tool by TermsFeed Generator

 Example: Database Sharding at 3M DAU

-Decision Rule: One-way doors demand 100 times more analysis than two-way doors.
+Decision Rule: One-way doors demand 100x more analysis than two-way doors.
+The multiplier derives from reversal cost ratio: if a two-way door costs $10K to reverse and a one-way door costs $1M (18-month re-architecture), the analysis investment should scale proportionally.
 Architectural choices like database sharding are permanent for 18 months - choose wrong, you’re locked into unfixable technical debt.

 Blast radius calculation is mandatory.
 Before any one-way door, calculate \(R_{\text{blast}}\) explicitly.
 If it exceeds runway, you cannot afford to fail.
 Document the calculation in the architecture decision record.

-One-Way Doors × Platform Death Checks: The Systems Interaction
+One-Way Doors and Platform Death Checks: The Systems Interaction

 Check Impact Matrix for One-Way Doors: